mathertel/Radio/README.md

 Within the Arduino library you can find examples that implement different scenarios to control various radio chips.

 The basic examples only startup the chips and set a static station and volume:LCDKeypadRadio

 * **TestRDA5807M** to test the RDA5807M chip.
 * **TestSI4703** to test the SI4703 chip.
 * **TestSI47xx** to test the SI4705, SI4721 and SI4730 chips.
 * **TestTEA5767** to test the TEA5767 chip.
 * **TransmitSI4721** to test transmission mode of SI4721 chip.

-The examples can be used with several chips:
+The examples can be used with several chips and boards:

-* The **SerialRadio** example needs only an arduino and uses the Serial in- and output to change the settings and report information.
+* The **SerialRadio** example doesn't need extra inputs as it uses the Serial in- and output to change the settings and report information.
-* The **ScanRadio** is similar to the SerialRadio example but includes some experimental scanning approaches.
+  This example can be used with Arduino, ESP8266 and ESP32.

 * The **LCDRadio** example is similar to SerialRadio but also populates some information to an attached LCD.
+  This example can be used with Arduino, ESP8266 and ESP32.

+* The **ScanRadio** is similar to the SerialRadio example and includes some experimental scanning approaches.
+  This example can be used with Arduino, ESP8266 and ESP32.

-* The **LCDKeypadRadio** example uses the popular LCDKeypad shield for Arduino UNO.
+* The **LCDKeypadRadio** example uses the popular LCDKeypad shield for **Arduino UNO** only.

-* The **WebRadio** example is the most advanced radio that runs on an Arduino Mega with an Ethernet Shield and an rotator encoder.
+* The **WebRadio** example is the most advanced radio that runs on an **Arduino Mega** with an Ethernet Shield and an rotator encoder.
   You can also control the radio by using a web site that is available on the Arduino.

 The only sending example for the SI4721 chip can be found in **TransmitSI4721**.